anhdhbn/telebit/README.md

 # stunnel.js

-Works in combination with [stunneld.js](https://github.com/Daplie/node-tunnel-server) to allow you to serve http and https through a secure tunnel.
+A client that works in combination with [stunneld.js](https://github.com/Daplie/node-tunnel-server) to allow you to serve http and https from any computer, anywhere through a secure tunnel.

 CLI
 ===